koron/nvgd/README.md

 ## Prefix Aliases

-nvgd supports prefix aliases to keep compatiblities with [koron/night][night].
+nvgd supports prefix aliases to keep compatibilities with [koron/night][night].
 Currently these aliases are registered.

 * `files/` -> `file:///`